Front | Back |

 1) IN the First method, you Conduct an interview, the nursing health history, to obtain information about the patient's health history.
 You will assess several components in the course of the interview.
 Ask about biographical data to provide information about the facts or events in a person's life.
 Also request information about the reason the patient is seeking health care, a history of present illness, health history and family history.

+The SECOND METHOD of data collection is the performance of physical examination.
 The physical examination is often guided by subjective data provided by the patient.
 Follow up on statements of pain by examining that part of the body.
-A head-to-toe format provides a systematic approach that helps avoid omitting important data. (pages 122-123)
+A head-to-toe format provides a systematic approach that helps avoid omitting important data. (pages 122-123) |

 List the guidelines that help the nurse identify the cues that have significance for nursing care